notkaramel/SuperCollider101/presentation/README.md

 - Sending sound to the output, with panning function to allow spacialized audio
 - [Head-related transfer function (HRTF)](https://en.wikipedia.org/wiki/Head-related_transfer_function)

-## Step 8: Timbre

-- Start sectioning the workshops into different timbre sections

-## Step 9: SC Server, OSC ✨, Workshop Setup
+## Step 8: SC Server, OSC ✨, Workshop Setup

 - How SC Server communicate with SC Client and synthesize audio (Architecture)
 - OSC message basics
 - (Local) Network Port
 - Booting up the server

-## Step 10: Let's start
+## Step 10: Application

-- Orchestrate the workshop
+- Participants will implement a SynthDef such that
+  - It takes in `freq`, `location`, and `amp` arguments
+    - `freq`: frequency (400-1000 Hz)
+    - `location`: -1 for most left, +1 for most right
+    - `amp`: Amplification, 0.0 for mute and 1.0 for unison
+- Goal: Simulate realtime application of OSC in video game and spatialized audio

 ## Step 11: Perform & Record